mmmuscus/Shadow-Functions-Engine/README.md

 ### 2.2.1.
 The FOV editors
 #### 2.2.1.1.
 How to use the FOV editors
 ###### This section was last checked in the 1.0.0. version of the engine
-The FOV "editors" are the textfiles located in the FOVs folders.
+The FOV "editors" are the textfiles located in the FOVs folder.
 There is a file for each of the eight directions the player can look.
 For exaple, this is the rightUp.txt:
 ```
 0000000000000000____________0000000
 00000000000_____________________000